ruby/www.ruby-lang.org/en/news/_posts/2019-08-28-multiple-jquery-vulnerabilities-in-rdoc.md

 *Update:* The initial version of this post partially mentioned rdoc-6.1.1.gem, which was still vulnerable.
 Please make sure that you install rdoc-6.1.2 or later.

-Regarding the development version (master branch), update to its HEAD.
+Regarding the development version, update to the latest HEAD of master branch.

 ## Credits